nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `DoConnek Pro` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Quick Start the DoConnek Pro **

-**MSS**

-1. User downloads the latest '.jar' file.
-2. User navigates to the desired home folder for the application.
-3. User copies the downloaded '.jar' file to the selected home folder.
-4. User double-clicks the '.jar' file.
-5. System detects the file and initiates the application.
-6. The application initializes and displays the welcome interface.

-   Use case ends.

-**Extensions**

-* 5a.
-The system detects an incompatible Java version.

-  Use case ends.

-* 5b.
-The user does not have Java installed on their system.

-  Use case ends.

 **Use case: Delete a person**

 **MSS**